About Us

 Yanin (Proud) Tangkaravakoon

-Founder of Homes For Hornbills
+Co-founder of Homes For Hornbills

-Yanin (Proud) Tangkaravakoon is a Sophomore at Choate Rosemary Hall from Thailand with a deep passion for environmental conservation, sustainability, innovation, and photography.
+Yanin (Proud) Tangkaravakoon is a Junior at Choate Rosemary Hall from Thailand with a deep passion for environmental conservation, sustainability, innovation, and photography.
 As the founder of Homes for Hornbills, she is dedicated to tackling global challenges by developing impactful and sustainable solutions.

 Our Partners